 When can I volunteer?

-The shelter is open to its volunteers from 8am to 6pm seven days per week.
+The shelter is open to its volunteers from 8 am to 6 pm seven days per week.
 These hours are not the adoption hours for the public, only hours for the care of the animals at the shelter.
-We open to the public at eleven every day for adoptions!
+We open to the public at 11 am, Wednesday – Monday for adoptions!

-Can I volunteer for the shelter at any other locations?
+Can I volunteer for the shelter at other locations?

 Do you have a program for court-ordered community service hours?

-Because of the large number of requests for court-ordered community service hours, we can only accommodate DUI offenses with a minimum of 20 hours.
-Please click here to read more about our CSR Program.
+Because of a large number of requests for court-ordered community service hours, we can only accommodate DUI offenses with a minimum of 20 hours.
+Please email firstname.lastname@example.org for more information.